matiaspakua/tech.notes.io/pages/leadership/emotional_intelligence.md

 - **Concept of Flow**: Flow is a term from positive psychology.
 It refers to the state of being so absorbed in an activity that you enjoy and are good at, that time seems to stand still.
 - **Benefits of Flow**: Working in a state of flow can enhance your performance, develop your skills, and support your psychological wellbeing.
 It can also help you tackle challenges effectively and increase your chances of reaching your potential.
 - **Flow and Emotions**: Flow is a positive experience emotionally.
 It can lead to feelings of engagement, interest, and achievement, translating to positive emotions.
-- **Reflection**: The text encourages reflection on what activities induce a state of flow for you, challenging and stretching you in a positive way.
+- **Reflection**: on what activities induce a state of flow for you, challenging and stretching you in a positive way.

 ---